alphagov/govuk-developer-docs/source/manual/alerts/aws-rds-memory.html.md

 parent: "/manual.html"
 layout: manual_layout
 section: Icinga alerts
-last_reviewed_on: 2018-08-31
+last_reviewed_on: 2019-03-19
 review_in: 6 months
 ---

-This alert relates to the AWS RDS Memory Utilization.
-There are two ways to check the current usage.
+This alert relates to memory usage of our database (RDS) instances in AWS.
+There are two ways to check the current usage:

-1. - Access the AWS web console and view the statistics.
+- Access the AWS web console and view the statistics.
-2. - Access the "db-admin" instance via SSH and access the database console.
+- Access the `db-admin` instance via SSH and access the database console.
 Then you should be able to view the current queries in action.